Sal-Adrian/sal-adrian/README.md

 </p>

-Previously an undergraduate researcher, I am motivated by curiosity and the power of technology as a tool for positive change.
+Previously a Research Assistant in cellular automata, I am motivated by curiosity and the power of technology as a tool for positive change.

 See [my website](https://sal-adrian.github.io/) for more information!